Home Compare CRDA.L vs GF.SW

 Croda International vs Georg Fischer: Which Stock Looks Stronger in 2026?

-Georg Fischer holds the cleaner structural position, with the lead spread across valuation and growth.
-Croda International still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
-The market setup is currently leaning toward Croda International, which does not confirm the structural lead.
+Georg Fischer holds the cleaner structural position, with valuation as the main driver and growth adding further support.
+Croda International still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+In the market, Croda International carries the stronger setup — intact trend against Georg Fischer's broken trend.
 That leaves a split case: the structural lead stays with Georg Fischer, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.